 Since my job includes computers and software, I didn’t need a lot of help getting the software and uploading it to my host.
 Hosts vary in the amount and quality of user support, so choose one suitable to your level of confidence.

 Some hosts even offer to install WordPress for you and will provide you with a domain name that you select — all as a free service.
 Some hosts will install spam protection for you.
-I recommend using Spam Karma 2, a WordPress plug-in — it seems to remove 99% of all spam from our site.
+I recommend using Akismet, which is a WordPress plug-in.

 Once you have your host and domain name setup, you’re ready to start moving your old blog content.
 Importing content from Blogger and a number of other similar developer blog hosts is made fairly painless, so you can migrate all of your labor-intensive blog work to your new weblog.

 For most Blogger accounts, WordPress has an “IMPORT” function which allows you to connect to your old blog and transfer content.
 For users of New Blogger, you will need an available plug-in to help you move.

 Don’t dump your old blog just yet though — You will need to supply a new post there telling your readers where you went.

 Once you’ve set up your new blog, be sure to explore the many features that WordPress includes, like the “dashboard,” managing blogrolls, users, comments, options, plug-ins and presentation (the way your blog looks).
 You also can write “pages,” which are separate content from the blog posts.
 Use this feature for things like your profile or other content that is static and won’t disappear down the blog over time.

 Over the past couple of years of blogging, we have seen quite a few of our blogging colleagues upgrade, and it seems to suit them.
 Enjoy your new blogging platform.